The image of the adelic Galois representation of an elliptic curve with complex multiplication: Introduction

 \subsection{Code}

 Algorithm \ref{alg-main} has been implemented in \verb|Magma| \cite{magma}.
 The implementation of this algorithm can be found in the GitHub repository \cite{githubrepo}

-\begin{ack} The authors would like to thank Drew Sutherland and David Zywina for their thoughts and advice on this paper.
+\begin{ack} The authors would like to thank Francesco Campagna, Riccardo Pengo, Drew Sutherland, and David Zywina for their thoughts and comments on previous versions of this paper.
 The second author would also like to thank Shiva Chidambaram, Asimina Hamakiotes, and David Roe for many valuable discussions during the completion of this project. \end{ack}